Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Nevada, Reno (UNR)

 UNR requires coordination with Campus Police and Environmental Health & Safety for all drone operations on university property.
-Mackay Stadium area restricted during athletic events and game days.
+Operators must comply with all state and federal regulations.
+Mackay Stadium area restricted during athletic events.

-Restrictions: Campus Police and EHS coordination required before all operations.
+Restrictions: Coordination with Campus Police and EHS required.
 Mackay Stadium area restricted during athletic events.
-No unauthorized flights over campus facilities or crowds.
+No flights over buildings, crowds, or restricted areas without approval.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.